 Customization

-Doodle’s founding story goes all the way back to 2007 when the founders Michael and Paul wanted a way to meet with groups of people without endless back and forth emails.
-It got traction in universities and quickly turned into a business that now serves over 30M users.
+Doodle’s founding story goes all the way back to 2007 when the founders, Michael and Paul, wanted a way to meet with groups of people without endless back-and-forth emails.
+It got traction in universities, and since its inception, it’s served 133 million people.

 It’s a simple but powerful scheduling tool that offers all “classic” features like: